 That doesn’t mean it’s okay to binge-watch Netflix and set your fitness goals aside.
 It is just one of several ways to motivate yourself to work out when you’re feeling exhausted.
 Here are other, no-frills workout motivation tips.

-1. Engage in a healthy self-talk
+1. Engage in a positive self-talk

 If you think you dread exercising, have a little chat with yourself, but do so as if you’re speaking to someone else.
 Giving yourself a pep talk in the second person is more effective than talking in the first, according to a study published in the European Journal of Social Psychology.
 The study revealed that “second-person self-talk strengthens both actual behavior performance and prospective behavioral intentions more than first‐person self‐talk,” and is, therefore, more effective.

-2. Find a non-fitness-related reason to exercise
+2. Discover a different reason to exercise